z-dickson/covid_legislators_replication/ReadMe.md

 3. The data on COVID-19 infections in legislators was collected from GovTrack ([https://www.govtrack.us/covid-19](https://www.govtrack.us/covid-19)).
 You can download that data from the website directly.
 Additionally, I provide the code in the `figures.ipynb` file to import the data directly from the website.

 4. The data on COVID-19 infections in the general population (at the state level) was collected from the New York Times COVID-19 data repository ([https://github.com/nytimes/covid-19-data](https://github.com/nytimes/covid-19-data)).
 You can download the data from the website directly.

+# Variable list:

+The primary analysis file (`analysis_data.csv`) is indexed by legislator and time.
+Additionally, the dataset contains several variables:

+- `entity_id` - an ID variable for each legislator
+- `time_id` - a time ID variable (an int for each two-week period)
+- `opposition_tweet_count` - the number of tweets that expressed opposition to COVID policies
+- `total_tweets` - the number of total tweets about COVID
+- `treatment` - a treatment indicator that takes the value of 1 upon infection and for four weeks (two time periods) following.
+The variable is 0 in all other cases
+- `party` - political party of legislator
+- `gender` - gender of legislator
+- `MC_birth_year` - birth year of legislator
+- `press_releases_opposition_count` - the number of press releases that expressed opposition to COVID policies
+- `press_releases_total` - the number of total press releases about COVID
+- `wikidata_id` - the corresponding Wikidata ID for each legislator
+- `date` - date
+- `state` - state of legislator's constituency
+- `covid_cases` - number of cummulative COVID cases for the corresponding state/date (over the two week period)
+- `covid_deaths` - number of cumulative COVID deaths for the corresponding state/date (over the two week period)